cilium/cilium/Documentation/cmdref/cilium-operator.md

       --cnp-node-status-gc-interval duration      GC interval for nodes which have been removed from the cluster in CiliumNetworkPolicy Status (default 2m0s)
       --cnp-status-update-interval duration       interval between CNP status updates sent to the k8s-apiserver per-CNP (default 1s)
   -D, --debug                                     Enable debugging mode
-      --enable-k8s-api-discovery                  Enable discovery of Kubernetes API groups and resources with the discovery API
+      --ec2-api-endpoint string                   AWS API endpoint for the EC2 service --enable-k8s-api-discovery                  Enable discovery of Kubernetes API groups and resources with the discovery API
       --enable-k8s-endpoint-slice                 Enables k8s EndpointSlice feature into Cilium-Operator if the k8s cluster supports it (default true)
       --enable-metrics                            Enable Prometheus metrics